AdilFaizi/DSP-Filter-Design-and-Audio-Restoration-Project-/README.md

 Measured passband/stopband ripple, attenuation, and reconstruction quality.
 Conducted listening tests and visualized the cleaned audio through spectrogram comparison.

+Example of creating the FIR Filter under certain requirements and the plot in the frequency domain:

 ![alt text](FIR-Filter-Example.png)